TodoLegal/TodoLegal/README.md

 # TodoLegal

-TodoLegal democratizes legal information for lawyers and citizens.
+TodoLegal makes legal information accessible to lawyers and citizens.
 See the webapp [live on production](https://todolegal.app/).

 # Stack